HighNESS Conceptual Design Report: Volume I: Introduction and Scientific Motivations

 \subsection{The HighNESS project in the neutron landscape}

-HighNESS aims at serving instruments and experiments with high intensity beams of neutrons, and preferably of lower energy than what is typically available at existing neutron sources.
-Some examples are already given in this introduction, but more are outlined in~\cref{sec:vcn}, \cref{sec:neutronscattering}, and \cref{sec:wp8}.
-It is crucial to emphasize that there is currently no alternative source with comparable parameters to ESS to enable the experiments mentioned.
-There are two other high-power, MW-class, pulsed spallation sources in the world.
-These are J-PARC in Japan and SNS in the USA.
+Some examples of instruments and experiments HighNESS aims to make possible are already given in this introduction, but more are outlined in~\cref{sec:vcn}, \cref{sec:neutronscattering}, and in the HighNESS Conceptual Design Report Volume II that describes the NNBAR experiment.
+There is currently no alternative source with comparable parameters to ESS to enable the experiments mentioned.
+There are two other high-power, MW-class, pulsed spallation sources in the world, J-PARC in Japan and SNS in the USA.
 Both facilities have upgrade plans for the implementation of second target stations, and in both cases, the focus is on using low-dimensional high-brightness moderators, similar to the approach of the ESS first source.

 These upgrades aim to achieve peak brightness superior to that of the ESS first source, with a potential increase of up to a factor of 5.
-However, the time-average brightness is expected to remain approximately 5 times lower than that of the first ESS source when operating at \SI{5}{MW}.
-For the majority of applications targeted by the HighNESS project, a high time-average intensity is essential.
-This requirement implies that even with the upgrades, such facilities would not be able to compete with ESS.
-Furthermore, it's worth noting that the upgrades at SNS and J-PARC primarily focus on cold neutron ranges.
+However, the time-average brightness is expected to remain approximately 5 times lower than that of the first ESS source when operating at \SI{5}{MW}, and for the majority of applications targeted by the HighNESS project, a high time-average intensity is essential.
+Furthermore, it is worth noting that the upgrades at SNS and J-PARC primarily focus on cold neutron ranges.
 Neither of these facilities have plans to install a VCN source near the spallation target.
-As a result, ESS, with its intense source and focus on delivering longer wavelengths, could significantly outperform these planned upgrades in the long-wavelength regime by more than an order of magnitude.
+As a result, ESS, with its intense source and focus on delivering longer wavelengths, could provide intensities in the long-wavelength regime that are more than one order of magnitude higher.
 The installation of a long-wavelength facility at the ESS is uniquely favorable due to the high proton power and long-pulse time structure.

-In other words, no existing facilities can be upgraded in this way.
-Furthermore, it is worth highlighting that no other facility houses a feature akin to ESS's Large Beam Port, which opens exceptional opportunities not only for the NNBAR experiment but also for the development of world-leading UCN sources.
+Finally, it is worth highlighting that no other facility houses a feature akin to ESS's Large Beam Port, which opens exceptional opportunities not only for the NNBAR experiment but also for the development of world-leading UCN sources.